Cascading/cascading.compatibility/FAQ.md

 the tools distributed in the SDK will also run without errors.

 The compatibility test is included in the SDK as a convenience.

+## What do you mean by 'Apache Hadoop', how is that different from the Hadoop I use?

+The Apache foundation is the home and legal copyright holder for the Hadoop project.
+Both the source code and binary releases are hosted on the Apache Hadoop project page.

+Per the Apache License, any organization can compile and redistribute Hadoop for nearly any purpose, without any significant limitations (see a lawyer for details).

+The Hadoop release downloaded from the Apache Hadoop project page is the Apache Hadoop distribution.
+No other organization providing a release is entitled to call their Hadoop download Apache, per the rules of the Apache foundation.

+Cascading is compiled, tested, and distributed for the latest stable version of Apache Hadoop.
+Pre-built binaries of Cascading will not run on any other distribution unless the Hadoop distribution in question is source and binary compatible with the Apache Hadoop release.